You may think that the temperature in the aquarium doesn’t need to be monitored carefully…

 Peel the plastic backing off the strip and place the strip on the tank exterior, beneath the uppermost water level.
 Make sure that the strip is smooth and free of bumps.

 Check the strip after 15 to 30 minutes.
 Three colors will be observed, with each having a number.
 Green shows a correct temperature, while violet or blue shows a temperature that is beneath the accurate temperature.
-The tan or red color shows a temperature over the accurate temperature.
+The tan or red color shows temperature over the accurate temperature.

 Types of Aquarium Thermometers